influxdata/telegraf/plugins/inputs/execd/README.md

 The `execd` plugin runs an external program as a long-running daemon.
-The programs must output metrics in any one of the accepted [Input Data Formats](input_formats) on the process's STDOUT, and is expected to stay running.
-If you'd instead like the process to collect metrics and then exit, check out the [inputs.exec](exec_plugin) plugin.
+The programs must output metrics in any one of the accepted [Input Data Formats][] on the process's STDOUT, and is expected to stay running.
+If you'd instead like the process to collect metrics and then exit, check out the [inputs.exec][] plugin.

 The `signal` can be configured to send a signal the running daemon on each collection interval.
+This is used for when you want to have Telegraf notify the plugin when it's time to run collection.
+STDIN is recommended, which writes a new line to the process's STDIN.

-Program output on standard error is mirrored to the telegraf log.
+STDERR from the process will be relayed to Telegraf as errors in the logs.

 ### Configuration: